Tantrum Youth Arts and Civic Theatre present:

 - Term 4: 13 October – 8 December

-Participants may also be required to attend additional rehearsals and performances – specific dates and times TBA
+Participants may also be required to attend extended and/or additional workshops and performances – specific dates and times TBA

 Where: Newcastle City Hall (290 King St, Newcastle) – Banquet Room

 - Aged between 18 – 30

 - Living and / or working in Newcastle or surrounding suburbs